 Though some of these things might seem very obvious on paper, they are often forgotten about in practice.
 If you are a parent of a teenager who is suffering from bipolar disorder, realize that even your seemingly small actions can have a lasting impact on their lives.

-When someone with bipolar disorder is “triggered”, there are a variety of things that can happen.
+When someone with bipolar disorder is “triggered,” there are a variety of things that can happen.
 They can go from an otherwise stable and positive mindset to experiencing depression in a very short amount of time.
 They can also go from being emotionally stable to quickly experiencing manic anger.

 Regardless of what the potential triggers of your teen’s bipolar disorder may be, as time goes on, it is important to make a conscious effort to recognize and avoid them.
-Triggering an episode of mania or depression is something that is not productive for you nor your teenager.
+Triggering an episode of mania or depression is something that is not productive for you or your teenager.

 Your words can have a lasting impact on your teenager, and because of this, it is important to try to choose them carefully.
 There are a number of common phrases employed by parents who are frustrated with their teenagers that are neither factually accurate nor productive:

-Even if you might think you have good intentions and are simply applying “tough love”, these phrases and others like them can leave a lasting sense of pain and humiliation.
+Even if you might think you have good intentions and are simply applying “tough love,” these phrases and others like them can leave a lasting sense of pain and humiliation.
 Most individuals with bipolar disorder are sincerely trying to better themselves, to accomplish something in life, and to learn to live with themselves.
 But doing so can be incredibly hard.
-If it were as easy as these phrases might imply to simply “get better”, they surely would have chosen to do so by now.
+If it were as easy as these phrases might imply to simply “get better,” they surely would have chosen to do so by now.

 Having bipolar disorder does not mean that you cannot still accomplish great things.
 Albert Einstein, for example, is someone who has been retroactively diagnosed with bipolar disorder.
 He and numerous others with the condition have done a wide variety of incredible things.